Al Connelly: Career

+A few years later, after the COVID stretch, Glass Tiger (December 2022) returned to perform at the "new" Massey hall (renovated during COVID), for a special Christmas show with Lorraine Segato and Parachute Club joining the show.

+In September 2023, the band was honoured again to play Massey Hall with a special night where Glass Tiger was awarded with a special Rock "Walk of Fame" gala ceremony.
+Other bands inaugurated were Trooper, Chilliwack, Max Webster, Parachute Club, April Wine, Lover Boy, Lee Aaron, Rough Trade, and Platinum Blonde.

-Connelly continues to write and produce with various musicians and performers, in world music, reggae, R&B, blues, rock and pop.
+Connelly continues to write and produce solo work or with various musicians and performers, in world music, reggae, R&B, blues, rock, and pop.
 He submitted and performed the song "I Am That Strong" to live audiences during the 2015 Pan Am Games in Toronto.
 York Region Arts & Culture picked it up and had Connelly perform it for their 2015 gala theme song.
-Also in 2015 Connelly recorded with the Lipstick Junkies on their album Motown Prince.

 In addition to songwriting, Connelly has spent many years being involved with behaviorally and developmentally challenged as well as autistic youth.